gmlan/Middlewares/README.md

 # middlewares-project
-This is the repository for the middlewares project Common used infrastructure will be added here
+This is the repository for the middlewares project with C# technology

+#Current Implement
++ RabbitMQ Sender and Receiver
++ MongoDB reader and writer service
++ Job (based on Cron Express) injector
++ Job executor